aerospike/aerospike-client-python/BUILD.md

 **Note** If you have already installed the Aerospike C Client and it is on your linker path you can build using:

     AEROSPIKE_LUA_PATH="path/to/lua-core/src" NO_RESOLVE_C_CLIENT_DEP=True python setup.py {build,install} --force

+### Lua System Modules

+Stream UDF functionality requires a local copy of the system Lua modules.
+By default, those Lua files are copied to `/usr/local/aerospike/lua`.
+A different directory can be created, then set:

+    python setup.py install --lua-system-path=/path/to/lua

 ## Examples